CepstrumLabs/proglog/test/README.md

 server-csr.json -> `cfssl` will use it to configure our server's certificate
     the `hosts` field is a list of the domain names for which the certificate should be valid for.
-Since we're running our service locally we need "localost" and "127.0.0.1"
+Since we're running our service locally we need "localhost" and "127.0.0.1"